Skip Global navigation and goto content

 Environmental Health Services

-Coastal beach water samples are collected bi-monthly by the Florida Department of Health in Brevard County and are analyzed for enterococcus.
+Coastal beach water samples are collected bi-monthly by the Florida Department of Health in Brevard County (DOH-Brevard) and are analyzed for enterococcus.
 Enterococci is an enteric indicator bacteria that normally inhabit the intestinal tract of humans and animals.
 The presence of enteric bacteria is an indication of fecal pollution, which may come from storm water runoff, pets and wildlife and human sewage.
 When enteric bacteria in high concentrations are present in recreational waters and are ingested while swimming or enter the skin through a cut or sore, they may cause human disease, infections or rashes.

 Environmental Public Health is responsible for issuing health advisories or warnings when these conditions are confirmed.
 Sampling is conducted bi-weekly from the first week of March to the last week of September.